Insight: France gambles on Syrian rebels as arms decision nears

 The scene last September, recounted by French officials, could have come from a spy film.
 Now Assad’s forces appear to be regaining the upper hand on the battlefield.

 The change in the balance of power is causing alarm in Western and Arab capitals.
-Having clamored for Assad to step aside, none of his foes have been ready to take the risk of providing anti-aircraft or anti-tank weapons that could tilt the balance.
+Having clamored for Assad to step aside, none of his foes are ready to take the risk of providing anti-aircraft or anti-tank weapons that could tilt the balance.

-President Barack Obama authorized sending U.S. weapons to the rebels for the first time, a U.S. official said on Thursday after the White House said it has proof the Syrian government has used chemical weapons against opposition forces.
-However, it remains unclear what kind of weapons will be sent.

-With the opposition fragmented, the West has long feared that weapons could fall into the wrong hands, notably al Qaeda-backed militants and the Islamist Nusra Front, and has wanted “guarantees” from opposition fighters before providing the arms.
+With the opposition fragmented, the West fears that weapons could fall into the wrong hands, notably al Qaeda-backed militants and the Islamist Nusra Front, and wants “guarantees” from opposition fighters before providing the arms.

 With cast iron guarantees unlikely and time running out, the way France has developed its networks in Syria since the uprising started more than two years ago offers an idea of how Western powers may assess future military help.